 7 – The results

-After all the fun and games of getting the campaign set up (with all the voice over rejections it took over a week to get live) we did start to see traffic come to the website.
+After all the fun and games of getting the campaign set up (with all the voice over rejections it took over a week to get live) traffic did come to the website.

 It’s great to see Spotify opening up its platform for self serve adverts, and they’re trying to make it as simple as possible to get people up and running.
 But it’s far from perfect and lacks some basic functions to bring it in to the leagues of other self-serve digital programmatic.
 However, they’re still in beta and it’s early days.